maximek3/kkbox/README.md

 ### For Windows

- 1. Download and install Python 3.6 with the `.exe` file from [Download Python for Windows](https://www.python.org/downloads/windows/).
+ 1. Download and install Python 3.6 with the `.exe` file from [here](https://www.python.org/downloads/windows/).
- 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [Download Anaconda for Windows](https://www.anaconda.com/download/#windows).
+ 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [here](https://www.anaconda.com/download/#windows).
  3. Launch Anaconda from Windows Start Menu.
  4. Open Jupyter Notebooks and go to the folder where you have your Jupter Notebook's files.

 ### For Mac

  1. Download and install Python 3.6 with the by typing
- 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [Download Anaconda for Windows](https://www.anaconda.com/download/#windows).
+ 2. Download and install Anaconda (package that contains Jupyter Notebooks) from [here](https://www.anaconda.com/download/#windows).
  3. Launch Anaconda from Windows Start Menu.
  4. Open Jupyter Notebooks and go to the folder where you have your Jupter Notebook's files.